 What was the toughest hurdle your team overcame during the project?

-The Shanghai Tower is a complex building with complex functions.
+The Shanghai Tower is a complex building with complex functions and multiple public spaces.
 Our design needed to overcome many unknown technical problems.
 The design area we were involved in uses a large number of curves and shaped modelling, and these modellings must take into account indoor physical space, building structure, electro-mechanical equipment, curtain walls, etc. Therefore, the most difficult obstacle we overcame was the accurate realisation of shaped surface modelling.

 What was your team’s highlight of the project?

 The highlight of this project was that our design concept incorporates regional culture, with the theme of Huangpu River, using dynamic curve modelling: such as the streamlined blue terrazzo splicing ground in the B2 public underground avenue, the rolling wave-shaped aluminium round tube wall of 5F banquet hall, water ripple effect blue carpet of the banquet hall floor and so on.
 Seeing this fluid, river-inspired concept translated effectively into the psychical design is a great achievement for us.

 Why did you enter the SBID International Design Awards?